JokerQyou/maupassant-hugo/README.md

 This theme uses [Hugo's built-in `.Summary` mechanism][hugo-content-summary] when rendering index and taxonomy page.
 By default the first 70 words of a post are taken as summary.
 You can change this number by using `summaryLength` in your site config.

-You can also override the summary content of a specific post by providing `description` value in its front matter.
+You can also override the summary content of a specific post by providing `summary` or `description` value in its front matter.
-Please be caution, however, to properly encode your `description` value if there's multiple line.
+Please be caution, however, to properly encode your `summary` or `description` value if there's multiple line.
 Take a look.

 If you use YAML front matter (in which case it's surrounded by `---`):